rekhaeshwar/python-prometheus/README.md

 ```
 So Prometheus (that's setup on the same k8s cluster) will start scraping metrics when the pods are created.

+In case Prometheus does not scrape this pod for any reason, we can add the service url and port (query-url-service.query-url.svc.cluster.local:32000) as a static config in prometheus configmap.
+This may need a prometheus server restart.

 ## Application Usage
 The application can be accessed at ```<application-url>/queryurl``` and the metrics can be accessed at ```<application-url>/metrics``` .